Reputation structure in indirect reciprocity under noisy and private assessment: Introduction

 \section{Introduction}

 Indirect reciprocity refers to a mechanism of evolution of giving behavior wherein a cooperator is given help not from its beneficiary but from a third party \cite{alexander1987biology,nowak1998evolution,nowak2005evolution}.
-Social information about others, such as reputation or gossip, plays a central role there in order to distinguish between helpful and non-helpful individiduals.
+Social information about others, such as reputation or gossip, plays a central role there in order to distinguish between helpful and non-helpful individuals.
 In our society, it is common for individuals to give good or bad reputations to each other according to how they behaved in previous social encounters.
 In particular, when we establish a large-scale society, in which they contact not only their relatives but inevitably many strangers, knowing reputations of such strangers is essential.
 For example, it has been suggested that two thirds of our conversation is about social topics \cite{emler1994gossip,dunbar1998grooming,dunbar2004gossip}, implying the importance of reputation in our daily life.
-Consequently, complex structure of mutual evaluation among individuals can emerge in a society, where a variety of individuals exist, including ones who receive good reputations from many individuals, ones who receive good and bad reputations to some equal extent, and ones who receive bad reputations from many individuals.
+Consequently, complex structure of mutual evaluation among individuals can emerge in a society, where a variety of individuals exist.
+For example, some may receive good reputations from many individuals, and others may receive bad reputations from many individuals.
+There may also be intermediate ones who receive good and bad reputations to some equal extent.

 Reputation in indirect reciprocity is moral assessment of individuals, namely who is good and who is bad, in a world of binary reputations.
 Many theoretical models of indirect reciprocity have considered a situation where all in the population give the same reputation to a given individual \cite{nowak1998dynamics,leimar2001evolution,panchanathan2003tale,ohtsuki2004should,ohtsuki2006leading,ohtsuki2007global,brandt2005indirect,pacheco2006stern,suzuki2007evolution}.
 One of the reasons for this treatment is because the model becomes analytically tractable.
 Such reputation is called ``public reputation''.
 Under a public reputation model, we need to know how a given individual is evaluated but not by whom, which considerably simplifies the system.
 The reputation state of all individuals in the population is given by a one-dimensional array, each component of which is how individual (say, $i$) is evaluated.